 Dania Beach is a family-friendly gem of a beach with an oceanfront playground and a quaint pier offering panoramic views and a scrumptious seafood restaurant.
 The beach is lined with shady palms and sloping dunes, with a wide swath of picture perfect sand.

-Dania is one of the least crowded of the area’s beaches.
+Dania is one of the least crowded of all Fort Lauderdale beaches.
 It’s situated between the Stranahan River and the Atlantic and sheltered by several area parks, giving it a more secluded feel than most of Fort Lauderdale’s beaches.

 8. Hollywood Beach

-Located at the south end of greater Fort Lauderdale, Hollywood Beach is famous for the retro cool Hollywood Boardwalk, a 2.5 mile strip running along the beach that’s always jam packed with street performers, bikers, rollerbladers and folks just out for a stroll.
+Located at the south end of the Fort Lauderdale beaches, Hollywood Beach is famous for the retro cool Hollywood Boardwalk, a 2.5 mile strip running along the beach that’s always jam packed with street performers, bikers, rollerbladers and folks just out for a stroll.
 It was named Florida’s best seaside boardwalk by USA Today in 2013.

 You’ll find shops and restaurants along the beach, as well as a water park, water sports rentals, beach volleyball and frequent live concerts and festivals.
 There’s also a dog beach, which was featured in the movie Marley & Me.